 From about 30 minutes before the countdown, the bars will be swamped… and the last thing anyone wants is to celebrate the Countdown into the New Year waiting in line.

 Every year, Tokyo’s party holidays have become more and more hazardous.
-This year’s Halloween was an example of how wild and unruly the Shibuya streets can become.
-Trucks were flipped over, creepy men took perverted photos of girls and fights broke out on the streets.
-In general, Tokyo is a safe place, but the streets this year could get dangerous.
+If this year’s Halloween festivities in Shibuya were any example, expect large rowdy crowds sprawled out all over Shibuya crossing.
 The police will be on full alert this year, but we recommend keeping your wits about.

-Tokyo’s newest super nightclub is located directly in the heart of Shinjuku, just down the street from the infamous Robot Restaurant.
+Tokyo’s newest super nightclub and most popular nightclub is located directly in the heart of Shinjuku, just down the street from the infamous Robot Restaurant.
 The club is massive, contains three different dance floors, and features incredible production on the main floor.

 Read our full break down of WARP here: http://www.tokyonightowl.com/warp-shinjuku-nightclub/

-1OAK Tokyo is currently Tokyo’s most hyped up nightclub, and their NYE party will undeniably be a big event packed with models and celebrities.
+1OAK Tokyo is currently Tokyo’s most hyped-up nightclub, and their NYE party will undeniably be a big event packed with models and celebrities.
 Be warned though, the queue last year was insane, and the club itself was slammed.
 Only consider going here if you plan to book VIP tables.
-This year 1OAK is welcoming popular rapper BlocBoy JB to perform.
+1OAK will be announcing their guest artist soon!

 Read our complete thoughts on the new nightclub with our recent review.

-WOMB is bringing in the new year with the deep techno sounds of Nic Fanciulli for a special 6-hour set!
+WOMB is bringing in the new year with the deep house sounds of AGORIA from France!
 Guests looking for a night of underground sounds can groove the night away on three different dance floors or take advantage of WOMB’s new VIP tables overlooking the main dance floor.

 This popular Roppongi nightclub is the place to be for foreign models, expats and your average international partygoer.
 The main floor has some of the best party vibes in the city, and the VIP table bottle service is some of the best in town.
 The lines get long here, so be sure to arrive early.